Garvan-Data-Science-Platform/ctrl/README.md

 ## Running CTRL Locally (Node)

-ctrl-next uses a recent Node.js version as specified in `.nvmrc` in combination with the yarn modern package manager through corepack.

-This `.nvmrc` is the single source of truth through out this app to specify the Node Version.
-For example: Dockerfiles, `run_tests.sh` scripts, the Makefile and multiple CI workflows all parse the node version from the `.nvmrc`.
-If you want to update node version, please only change the `.nvmrc`.
-If you find yourself specifying the node version somewhere else in the app, please continue the approach of parsing the `.nvmrc` file (or apply an improved approach throughout the rest of the app).

 ### Run servers

 Run the backend and frontend servers in development mode (with hot reload):